Jabulani-N/atlas-machine_learning/supervised_learning/transfer_learning/transfer_learning_research_report.md

 To replace the omitted top layer, a pooling keras layer is created, recieving the previous, frozen model as input.
 Following this are a normlaization layer with dropout, a dense ReLu layer, and finally a softmax output layer.
 All layers are put into creating a single Keras model, compiled with an Adam optimizer, and `model.fit` was used in creating a model to save under the name `cifar10.h5`.

+These are the steps taken for the purposes of creating a model.
+The follwoing was done to improve training efficacy and efficiency:

+* multiple learning rates were used, including `0.0005`, `0.0007`, the default `0.001`, and `0.0015`.
+* Data augmentation was used to train on rotated, stretched, and flipped versions of traing images.
+* Early Stopping was utilized when training, limiting resource waste potentially caused by a large epoch count.
+* Dropout was used on trainable layers, including rates of `0.35`, and `0.25`

 ## Results

+All training methods peaked at a validation accuracy of approximately `0.32 ±0.01`.

+Comparing learning rates: 0.0005 was the most effective tested rate, followed by 0.0007, the default, 0.001 and greater than default values respectively.
+Early stopping was used with settings to preserve weights producing the best results when testing.

+Comparing results of dropout settings, the lower setting of 0.25 provided better results than 0.35.
+0.35 dropout rate never exceeded validation accuracy of 0.3 in any epohch tested.

 ## Discussion

+Due to the lack of a lambda layer to convert training images into a more useful size, the efficacy of training was lightly ceilinged, despite the use of data augmentation.
+It is possible that utilizing a different number of custom trainable layers would have influenced results, though testing is needed.

+Various dropout rates may produce different results if the number of trainable layers is changed.

 ## Literature Cited